Setiabudi Astra MRT station

 Setiabudi MRT Station (or Setiabudi Astra MRT Station, with Astra International granted for naming rights) is a rapid transit station on the North-South Line of the Jakarta MRT.
-Located at Karet Kunuingan, Setiabudi, South Jakarta.
+Located at Karet Kuningan, Setiabudi, South Jakarta.
+Despite the similar names, it is not an interchange and is not to be confused with the LRT Jabodebek station at Setiabudi LRT station, and is in fact located 600 meters apart from each other.

 History

 The station officially opened, along with the rest of Phase 1 of the Jakarta MRT on 24 March 2019.

 This station is located near Menara Astra, which is headquarter of Astra.